2020 11U CRAB LEAGUE RULES

 Baseballs - Each team will be responsible for two (2) new game balls per game then alternate a new or fairly new ball into the game if needed.
 Example of game balls would be Diamond DCR/DCR-1, Rawlings RCAL/RCAL-1 or equivalent.

-Mercy Rule- A (10) run lead after (5) innings in a (7) inning game.
-The home team does not bat in the bottom of that inning if ahead by 10 runs.
+Mercy Rule- A (12) run lead after (3) innings, (10) run lead after (4) innings, or an (8) run lead after (5) innings in a (6) or (7) inning game.
+The home team does not bat in the bottom of that inning if ahead by the mercy rule run differential.

 Collision Rule- All runners must slide or otherwise attempt to avoid a fielder who has possession of the ball and is waiting to make a tag.
 If a runner does not slide and there is no collision and the umpire rules the runner safe, then the runner is safe.
 Players will only be ejected if the umpire rules that the contact was malicious in nature.
 All others will simply be called out if the umpire rules that it was a must slide situation and the runner did not slide.
 For double plays, if the player is not close enough to the bag to slide then veering off is acceptable.